MeshyDev/BioFuse_Repo/README.md

 - Perhaps a complete rebalancing is in order
 - Add 5 new enemies per level
 - Restrict certain locations to certain levels
+---
+If you encounter any issues or have feedback, feel free to open an issue or start a discussion.
+Thanks for playing!